CraigOpie/ponopush/README.md

    3. The subject line must use the imperative mood (be an order to do something)
    4. Don't put a period at the end of the Subject Line
    5. Place a blank line between the Subject Line and the Body
+   6. The body should start with a detailed Reasoning section as an executive summary, followed by Details and Impact sections
-   6. The body should be limited in line length to follow PEP 8 styling
+   7. The body should be limited in line length to follow PEP 8 styling
-   7. Describe what was done and why using bulleted formatting with the '-' character and indent as appropriate
+   8. Describe what was done and why using bulleted formatting with the '-' character and indent as appropriate

    Example response:
    Refactor Commit View and Add New Files

-   - Refactored 'CommitView.swift' for better layout and functionality:
+   - Reasoning: Refactored 'CommitView.swift' for better layout and functionality to improve user experience and maintainability.
    - Replaced VStack with HStack for better alignment of elements
    - In the left pane, replaced 'Commit Changes' with 'Git Diff' for better context
    - Updated TextField styling for cleaner UI
    - Modified the alert background color for better visibility
    - The commit window size has been amended for better screen fit
    - The window's close functionality has been improved for better user experience

-   - Created new files for more modular code:
+   - Details: Created new files for more modular code:
    - 'Extensions.swift' for centralizing commonly used extensions
    - 'FileAccess.swift' for handling file access operations
    - 'OpenAPIService.swift' for interacting with the OpenAI API

    The first line should be the subject line, followed by a blank line, followed by the body content.
 Do not include "Subject:" or "Body:" in the response.
-Don't ever use ` nor " characters, instead use ' in your response.
+Don't ever use \` nor " characters, instead use ' in your response.
 Your response must never be in a code block.
 Your response must never reference related issues or issue numbers.

    Git diff:
    ```